Irreversible processes without energy dissipation in an isolated Lipkin-Meshkov-Glick model: Model and protocol

-{\em Protocol.-} As it is sketched in Fig. \ref{fig:energy}, we complete a cycle by linearly changing $\Lambda$ in function of time.
+As it is sketched in Fig.~\ref{fig:energy}, we complete a cycle by linearly changing $\Lambda$ as a function of time.
 The protocol consists of the following steps:

-i) Prepare an initial symmetry-broken state $\left| \Psi(t_0)\right\rangle$ spread over many eigenstates in the degenerated phase, with a certain initial value of the external parameter $\Lambda_0$, and let it relax to $\left| \Psi(t_r)\right\rangle$.
-The relaxation time $t_r$ is long enough to assure that all the relevant observables just fluctuate around an equilibrium value.
+i) Prepare an initial symmetry-broken state $\left| \Psi(t_0)\right\rangle$ spread over many eigenstates in the degenerate phase, with a certain initial value of the external parameter $\Lambda_0$, and let it equilibrate to $\left| \Psi(t_r)\right\rangle$.
+The equilibration time $t_r$ is long enough to assure that all the relevant observables just fluctuate around the equilibrium value.

-ii) Perform the forward process from $\Lambda_0$ to $\Lambda_1$ in the normal phase, linearly changing the external parameter, and let it equilibrate at the final of the process.
+ii) Perform the forward process from $\Lambda_0$ to $\Lambda_1$, crossing the critical line and hence finishing in the normal phase, linearly changing the external parameter.
+Then, let the system equilibrate following a unitary evolution under $H(\Lambda_1)$.

-iii) Perform the backward process from $\Lambda_1$ to $\Lambda_0$ to reach the starting point, completing in this way the closed cycle, and finally let it relax.
+iii) Perform the backward process from $\Lambda_1$ to $\Lambda_0$ to reach the starting point, completing in this way the closed cycle, and finally let it equilibrate under $H(\Lambda_0)$.